 Therefore, if you need to review a confusing area, the information is readily available in digital format.

-This also helps if you are a morning person or night owl, whatever is your most productive time of day.
+This also helps if you are a morning person or a night owl, whatever is your most productive time of day.

 Immediate Feedback